Q: How do we delete music and movies from network computers?

 A: Information like physical memory, free disk space, operating system, last logged on user and such are all part of the information

-uploaded with FastTrack Inventory.
+uploaded to SkyBox.
 Simply issue the UploadInventory command in your logon script, and you have all the information available in your inventory

 web.
 Click the play button below to watch a demonstration of using the UploadInventory command.

 Please refer to this article

 for more information on SkyBox.

 You can also watch a live demo of the inventory web with fictitious data here

 If you have reservations using SkyBox or you would like to have the same information internally,

 there are other options.
 The simplest one is to use the InventoryXML function, which will produce an XML